 We have incurred significant net losses and negative cash flow in each year since our inception, including net losses of approximately \$11.1 million, \$5.7 million, \$7.6 million and \$7.8 million for the nine months ended September 30, 2012 and 2011 and the years ended December 31, 2011 and 2010, respectively.
 As of September 30, 2012 our accumulated deficit was approximately \$52.1 million.
 We have devoted a significant amount of our financial resources to research and development, including our preclinical development activities and clinical trials, and currently we only have our ProBiora3 products available for commercial sale which to date has not generated significant revenue.
 We expect that the costs associated with our exclusive channel partnership with Intrexon Corporation and the development and commercialization of our product candidates, as well as our expected increased marketing and sales efforts for our ProBiora3 products will increase the level of our overall expenses significantly going forward.
-As a result, we expect to continue to have, an adverse effect on our shareholders' equity and working capital.
+As a result, we expect to continue to incur substantial net losses and negative cash flow for the foreseeable future.
+These losses and negative cash flows have had, and will continue to have, an adverse effect on our shareholders' equity and working capital.
 Because of the numerous risks and uncertainties associated with product development and commercialization, we are unable to accurately predict the timing or amount of substantial expenses or when, or if, we will be able to achieve or maintain profitability.
 The size of our future net losses will depend, in part, on the rate of growth of our expenses and the rate of growth of our revenues.
 If we are unable to develop and commercialize our other product candidates or if sales revenue from ProBiora3 products is insufficient, we will not achieve profitability.
 Even if we do achieve profitability, we may not be able to sustain or increase profitability.